 Virginia’s budget basics

-According to the National Association of State Budget Officers (NASBO), Virginia’s total expenditures in fiscal year (FY) 2019 were $55.3 billion, including general funds, other state funds, bonds, and federal funds.
-NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.
+According to the National Association of State Budget Officers (NASBO), Virginia’s total expenditures in fiscal year (FY) 2022 were $74.9 billion, including general funds, other state funds, bonds, and federal funds.
+NASBO reported that total expenditures across all states in FY 2022 were $2.9 trillion, ranging from $5.6 billion in Wyoming to $510.0 billion in California.

 Each state allocates spending and taxes differently among different levels of governments, and local governments often administer programs with state funds, so combined state and local government data show a more complete picture of individual benefits and contributions when comparing states.

-Virginia’s largest spending areas per capita were elementary and secondary education ($2,081) and public welfare ($1,421).
+Virginia’s largest spending areas per capita were public welfare ($2,273) and elementary and secondary education ($2,210).
 The Census Bureau includes most Medicaid spending in public welfare but also allocates some of it to public hospitals.
 Per capita spending is useful for state comparisons but is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, administrative procedures, or residents’ choices.

-Virginia’s combined state and local general revenues were $73.9 billion in FY 2017, or $8,730 per capita.
-National per capita general revenues were $9,573.
+Virginia’s combined state and local general revenues were $100.6 billion in FY 2021, or $11,620 per capita.
+National per capita general revenues were $12,277.
 Virginia uses all major state and local taxes.
-Virginia’s largest sources of per capita revenue were charges ($1,872), such as state university tuition and highway tolls, and property taxes ($1,652).
+After federal transfers, Virginia’s largest sources of per capita revenue were individual income taxes ($1,971) and property taxes ($1,914).

-Governor Ralph Northam, a Democrat, was elected in 2017 with 54 percent of the vote.
-The next gubernatorial election is in 2021.
+Governor Glenn Youngkin, a Republican, was elected in 2021 with 50 percent of the vote.
+The next gubernatorial election is in 2025.
 Virginia is the only state that does not let a sitting governor run for reelection.
-A governor can run for a non-consecurtive second term, though.
+A governor can run for a non-consecutive second term, though.

-Democrats control both the House of Delegates (55 Democrats to 45 Republicans) and Senate (21 Democrats to 19 Republicans).
-Control of the governor’s mansion and each house of the legislature gives Democrats a trifecta in Virginia.
-All Virginia House seats are on the ballot in 2021 because delegates serve two-year terms.
+Virginia has a divided government.
+Republicans control the House of Delegates, (52 Republicans to 48 Democrats) while Democrats control the Senate (21 Democrats to 18 Republicans).
+All Virginia House seats are on the ballot in 2023 because delegates serve two-year terms.
 Senators serve four-year terms, and their seats are on the ballot in 2023.

 Virginia’s budget institutions, rules, and constraints